nightwatchjs/mobile-helper-tool/README.md

 | --app          | Uninstall an app from a real device or an AVD  |
 | --avd          | Delete an AVD                                  |
 | --system-image | Uninstall a system-image                       |

+For more details on the usage of the `uninstall` subcommand, please refer to [this doc](docs/subcommands/uninstall.md).

 ### Run Android SDK tool commands